NXT TV preview: The full lineup for Tuesday's Syfy show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are were taped on Wednesday, July 21 in Orlando, Florida at Capitol Wrestling Center for next week’s edition of the NXT television show.
+The following matches and events are were taped on Wednesday, July 21 in Orlando, Florida at Capitol Wrestling Center for Tuesday’s edition of the NXT television show.

 -Ikemen Jiro vs. Ridge Holland.